MicrosoftDocs/xamarin-docs/docs/ios/watchos/user-interface/table.md

 ![](table-images/table-scroll-sml.png "Vertical Detail Paging example") ![](table-images/table-detail-sml.png)

 > [!IMPORTANT]
-> **WARNING:** This feature is currently only available by editing the storyboard in Xcode Interface Builder.
+> This feature is currently only available by editing the
+> storyboard in Xcode Interface Builder.

 To enable this feature, select the `WKInterfaceTable` on the design surface and tick the **Vertical Detail Paging** option: